kelbyludwig/kel.bz/content/post/pohlig.md

 bits of `x` with only a single element `h`.
 This is the "offline" case.
 You could think of this applying to some packet capture of an awful TLS implementation for a server that has since been shutdown.
-If all goes well, just given access to the pcap could lead to private key recovery.
+If all goes well, just having access to the pcap could lead to private key recovery.

-Another context for subgroup confinement allow leverages an "online" oracle.
+Another context for subgroup confinement leverages an "online" oracle.
 In this context, the target implementation could accept malicious group elements `g` and respond with `h = g^x (mod m)`.
 Dependent on the properties of `m` the attacker could generate many different values for `g` that make solving for `h`